distributed-text-services/tei-proposal/RevisedNewProposal.md

 `<citeStructure>` takes a different angle on the definition of "canonical" references than [`<cRefPattern>`](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-cRefPattern.html).
-It permits an application to address and extract parts of the TEI document declaring its structure, and can provide hints on how to construct canonical references. <citeData> allows TEI documents to declare how metadata can be extracted from those parts.
-Instead of telling an application how to resolve canonical references, as <cRefPattern> does, this tells the application how to build them using the TEI document as a data source.
+It permits an application to address and extract parts of the TEI document declaring its structure, and can provide hints on how to construct canonical references. `<citeData>` allows TEI documents to declare how metadata can be extracted from those parts.
+Instead of telling an application how to resolve  references, as `<cRefPattern>` does, this tells the application how to *build* them using the TEI document as a data source.

 `<citeStructure>` has three required attributes, `@unit`, a label specifying what kind of unit this level